home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 Note that TCC devices may well measure temperatures with very high precision, but the vendor API will report temperatures rounded _towards_ the setpoint (i.e. either up or down) with a precision of 0.5 °C; this a proxy for the deadband as used by other climate systems.
 Where possible, this integration will leverage an older vendor API to obtain current temperatures with a precision of 0.01 °C.

-Depending upon the above, Home Assistant will display/record current temperatures with a precision of either 0.5 °C or 0.1 °C (it's highest supported precision).
+Therefore, depending upon the above, Home Assistant will display/record current temperatures with a precision of either 0.5 °C or 0.1 °C (it's highest supported precision).

 ## System modes, Zone overrides and Inheritance